Case Note – MG v Commissioner of Police [2024] QDC 72

 We wanted to take a moment to provide you with some insight into the steps we undertake behind the scenes, even if it may seem like things are quiet after you've reached out to us but before our conference and your first court date.

 At MTL, our team works diligently to build a strong defence strategy tailored to your specific situation.
 While it may appear that not much is happening immediately after your initial contact if your first court date is still a few weeks away, we want to assure you that we are actively working to protect your rights and interests.
-Here are some of the essential tasks that get the ball rolling after your first contact with us.

 Court Date and Diary: